-As Union Maj.
-Gen. George B. McClellan prepared to march his Army of the Potomac up the Virginia Peninsula and capture Richmond, Confederate Gen. Joseph E. Johnston ordered Maj.
-Gen. Thomas J. "Stonewall" Jackson to prevent Union troops in the Shenandoah Valley from reinforcing McClellan.
-After his tactical defeat at the First Battle of Kernstown, Jackson moved up the valley to confront a Union force entering it from western Virginia.
 Joining forces with Brig.
-Gen. Edward "Allegheny" Johnson's Army of the Northwest, Jackson moved to McDowell to intercept the Union force gathering there, the brigades of Brig.
-Generals Robert H. Milroy and Robert C. Schenck.
-Jackson's infantry, supported by artillery, took a position on Sitlington's Hill, a mile-long rocky spur overlooking the Union camp beside the Bull Pasture River.
-Late in the afternoon, Milroy and Schenck attacked Jackson, using the cover of ravines and woods.
-The Federals were repulsed after severe fighting, lasting four hours.
-After the battle, Milroy and Schenck withdrew to the west, freeing up Jackson’s army to march against the other Union columns threatening the Valley.
+Gen. Edward "Allegheny" Johnson's Army of the Northwest in early May, 1862, Maj.
+Gen. Thomas J. “Stonewall” Jackson moved to McDowell, Virginia to intercept the army of Maj.
+Gen. John C. Fremont gathering west of there.
+Late in the afternoon of May 8, the head of Jackson's infantry column took a position on Sitlington's Hill, a mile-long rocky spur overlooking the Union camp beside the Bull Pasture River.
+The brigades of Brig.
+Gens.
+Robert H. Milroy and Robert C. Schenck attacked Jackson and Johnson using the cover of ravines and woods.
+The Federals were repulsed after severe fighting lasting four hours.
+After the battle, Milroy and Schenck withdrew to the west, freeing up Jackson’s army to return to the Shenandoah Valley.
 Jackson's victory at McDowell set the stage for his hard-marching, hard-fighting 1862 campaign that, over the next month, kept Union troops penned up in the Valley.

 All battles of the Jackson's Shenandoah Valley Campaign